microsoft/makecode-csp/content/unit-5/day-28/can-computers-solve.md

     * Simulations
     * Heuristic algorithms
     * Undecidable problem
-* Encourage students to add the summaries of their research on their group's [Computer Problem Solving]() page.
+* Encourage students to add the summaries of their research on their group's <a href="/unit-5/day-28/computer-problem-solving">Computer Problem Solving</a> page.
 * Each group member will share their finding with the class.

 ### 3. Reflection/Homework